Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-The repolarizaton, or falling phase, is caused by the closing of sodium ion channels and the opening of potassium ion channels releasing positively charged potassium ions (K+) from the neuron when potassium gates open.
-Again, these are opened in response to the positive voltage--they are voltage-gated.
-This expulsion acts to restore the localized negative membrane potential of the cell; a level of about -65 or -70 mV is typical for nerves.
+The repolarizaton, or falling phase, is caused by the slow closing of sodium channels and the opening of voltage gated potassium channels.
+As a result, the membrane permeability to sodium declines to resting levels.
+As the sodium ion entry declines, the slow voltage gated potassium channels open and potassium ions rush out of the cell.
+This expulsion acts to restore the localized negative membrane potential of the cell.

 The hyper polarization is a phase where some potassium channels remain open, and sodium channels reset.
 There is a period of increased potassium permeability which results in excessive potassium efflux before the potassium channels close.
 This results in hyper polarization as seen in a slight dip following the spike.

 The propagation of action potential is independent of of stimulus strength, but is dependent on refractory periods.
 The period from the opening of the sodium channels until the sodium channels begin to reset is called the absolute refractory period.
 During this period, the neuron cannot respond to another stimulus, no matter how strong.

 Source: Boundless.
 “The Action Potential and Propagation.”
 Boundless Anatomy and Physiology.
 Boundless, 08 Aug.
 2016.
 Retrieved 24 Aug.
 2016 from https://www.boundless.com/physiology/textbooks/boundless-anatomy-and-physiology-textbook/overview-of-the-nervous-system-11/neurophysiology-113/the-action-potential-and-propagation-615-8485/